 The story is set in near-future 2038, taking place in Detroit, Michigan (which has become the central hub for the development of realistic androids by the Cyberlife Corporation).
 As the subservient androids are mysteriously becoming fully sentient (becoming what's known as "deviants"), players control three androids as they become involved in an android rebellion:

-- Markus, a caretaker android (voiced by Jesse Williams) who is trashed after the death of his owner Carl Manfred (a famous painter, voiced by Lance Henriksen, who helped him find his free will).
+- Markus, a caretaker android (voiced by Jesse Williams) looking after Carl Manfred (a famous painter, voiced by Lance Henriksen, who helped him find his free will) who is trashed after an altercation with Carl's son.
 After repairing himself, he ends up leading a colony of deviants (along with fellow deviant North, voiced by Minka Kelly) to rally for their rights.

 - Connor, a prototype police android (voiced by Bryan Deschart) sent by Cyberlife to help hunt down deviants.
 He partners with Hank Anderson, a ragged Lieutenant (played by Clancy Brown) who distrusts androids.